 At Adelphi, we see Hispanic Heritage Month as an opportunity to not only celebrate the achievements of Hispanic people in our community and worldwide, but also share an opportunity to re-commit to the ideals of social justice and equity.

-From a panel on Hispanic musicians and industry experts (with a performance by the Lulada Club), to a panel by the La Unidad Latina fraternity, we hope to challenge, reflect, educate and help build a better future during this month of events.
+From a festival of five Hispanic-oriented films, to Latino student presentations on their rich traditions and migration stories, to a conversation titled “Nuestras Voces Cuentan: Our Voices Count,” on Latino civic engagement, we hope to challenge, reflect, educate and help build a better future during this month of events.

-Please review our Latin American and Latinx Studies Program and our Hispanic Serving Institution Task Force, as well as our Hispanic Community Partnership Program, and see how we are leading the change.
+Please review our Latin American and Latinx Studies Program, Panther Pathway to Student Success, and our Hispanic Serving Institution Task Force, and see how we are leading the change.

 Get to know some of our Hispanic faculty members at Adelphi University, and read about some of their research and scholarship accomplishments.